Kyerwa District

 Kyerwa District is one of the eight districts of the Kagera Region of Tanzania.
-It is one of the 20 new districts that were formed in Tanzania since 2010; it was split off from Karagwe District.
+It is one of the 20 new districts formed in Tanzania since 2010; it was split off from Karagwe District.
 It is bordered to the north by Uganda, to the east by Missenyi District, to the south by Karagwe District and to the west by Rwanda, and has an area of 2,575 km2.

 According to the 2012 Tanzania National Census, the population of Kyerwa District was 321,026, with a population density of 120 PD/km2.

 The district is home to the Ibanda-Kyerwa National Park.
 The park is fed by the Kagera river that sustains animals such as hippos, leopards, antelope and buffalo.

 Transport

 Unpaved trunk road T39 from Kayanga in Karagwe District to the Ugandan border passes through Kyerwa District from Omurushaka, Nkwenda, Isingiro, Kaisho to Murongo.

 There is also unpaved road from Kayanga (administrative HQ for Karagwe district) via Rwambaizi, Katera, Businde, Bugomora, Nyamiyaga to Murongo.